nickbabenko/RESTUtility/README.md

 # RESTUtility

 ## Installation
-Download the latest JAR file from here.
+Download the latest JAR file from here. _will add this link soon_

 ## Setup
 To initialize RESTUtility in your application - on launch, via the ```App.onCreate``` method call ```ObjectManager.init(Context context, String baseUrl, String dbName, String dbVersion)```.